PlayQ/d4s/vuepress/docs/docs/README.md

 ```

 ## A simple example
-Let's imagine that we have the following interface for a game ladder's repository:
+Let's imagine that we have the following interface for a game's ladders repository:
 ```scala
 trait Ladder[F[_, _]] {
   def submitScore(userId: UUID, score: Long): F[DynamoException, Unit]